theloudis/Togetherness/README.md

 # Togetherness in the Household
-This repository contains the code that allows the replication of my paper **Togetherness in the Household**, accepted at _AEJ-Micro_ conditionally on data replication.
+This repository contains the code that allows the replication of my paper **Togetherness in the Household**, forthcoming at _AEJ-Micro_.
 The paper is coauthored with [Sam Cosaert](https://www.sites.google.com/site/samlcosaert/home) and Bertrand Verheyden.

 **Togetherness in the Household** develops a collective household model with private and joint uses of time.
 In this model, the _timing_ of a family member's market work matters for how much time the members can spend jointly and together with one another (what we call _togetherness_).
 The paper uses time use and consumption data in the Dutch [Longitudinal Internet studies for the Social Sciences](https://www.lissdata.nl/Home) (LISS) to:
 * quantify the benefits and costs of togetherness between spouses;